Skip to Content

 You will be asked to empty your

-bladder and remove any dentures, jewelry, or contact lenses before having an
+bladder.
+You will also need to remove any dentures, jewelry, or contact lenses before you have this test.

 An endoscopic retrograde

-cholangiopancreatogram (ERCP) is done by a gastroenterologist.
+cholangiopancreatogram (ERCP) is usually done by a gastroenterologist.
 This is a doctor who has special training in

-may have to stay overnight if your doctor removes gallstones or places a stent
+may have to stay overnight if your doctor takes out gallstones or places a stent

 during the test.
-Otherwise, you will be allowed to go home after the
+Otherwise, you can go home after the

-An ERCP usually takes between 30 and 60 minutes.
+An ERCP usually takes 30 to 60 minutes.
 You will be

 in the recovery room 1 to 2 hours.